-- The t distribution, in its more general form, has two parameters:

-- 2 The noncentrality parameter, $\delta$ - When δ = 0, the distribution is said to be the "central Student's t," or simply the "t distribution." - When $\delta \neq 0$ , the distribution is said to be the "noncentral Student's t," or simply the "noncentral t distribution." - The central t distribution has a mean of 0 and a variance slightly larger than the standard normal distribution.
-The kurtosis is also slightly larger than 3. - The central t distribution is symmetric, while the noncentral t is skewed in the direction of $\delta$ .
+- The t distribution, in its more general form, has two parameters: - 1 The degrees of freedom, ν - 2 The noncentrality parameter, δ - When δ = 0, the distribution is said to be the "central Student's t," or simply the "t distribution." - When $\delta \neq 0$, the distribution is said to be the "noncentral Student's t," or simply the "noncentral t distribution." - The central t distribution has a mean of 0 and a variance slightly larger than the standard normal distribution.
+The kurtosis is also slightly larger than 3. - The central t distribution is symmetric, while the noncentral t is skewed in the direction of δ.